guillego/guillego.github.io/README.md

 - Use the code commercially

 ### Content License
-© 2010 Guillermo Galán Olleros.
-All rights reserved.
+© 2010-2024 Guillermo Galán Olleros.
+Content is licensed under [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-All content in the `content/` directory and all images (including those in `static/img/`) are copyrighted.
-However, I'm happy to share with attribution for personal use!
-This includes:
+Content refers to all files in  `content/` directory and all images (including those in `static/img/`
-- Blog posts
-- Photography
-- Personal information
-- Site copy and text

 You are welcome to:
 - Quote or cite blog posts with attribution